 Australian Business Number (ABN)

-To register with the ACNC, the organisation must have an ABN.
-The ABN must:
+To register with the ACNC, your organisation must have an Australian Business Number (ABN).
+The ABN must be:

-- be the organisation’s ABN (not an individual’s) and be registered with the same name as stated in the organisation’s governing document.
+- registered with the same name as stated in your organisation’s governing document

-- be registered with the correct entity type.
+- registered with the correct entity type (legal structure).

 Need more help?

-- Update or correct ABN details or apply for a new ABN.
+- You can update or correct ABN details, or apply for a new ABN.

-We ask for the name of the organisation.
-The name of the organisation in the application must be the same name as the name:
+The name of your organisation in the application must be the same as the name:

 - listed on the Australian Business Register (ABR)

-- shown in the organisation’s governing document, and
+- shown in your organisation’s governing document, and

 - registered with other regulators (such as ASIC), if applicable.

-You also can provide any other names that the organisation is known by (for example, a trading name or an acronym).
-The organisation’s names will be published on the ACNC Charity Register.
+You also can provide any other names that your organisation is known by (such as a trading name or an acronym).
+Your organisation’s names will be published on the ACNC Charity Register.

 Need more help?

-We ask the following details of the organisation:
+We ask the following details of your organisation:

-- an Address For Service (an email address as well as a postal address)
+- an Address For Service (email and physical address)

 - a business address

-- a primary contact person and their contact details (this will be the organisation's contact person after it is registered)
+- a contact person and their contact details.

-Individuals, sole traders, government entities and partnerships are ineligible to register as charities.
+Individuals, sole traders, government entities and partnerships are ineligible to register as a charity.

 Need more help?